Scotland's Coefficient

 THE TROPHY

-The name of the champions was inscribed on the trophy itself all the way until the 1959/60 season, when Heart of Midlothian became the last name to be engraved - because the trophy was now full.
-After that, the winning team had their name inscribed onto the base of the “Scottish Football League Division One Championship” trophy up until 1998.
-This was of course the last season before 10 clubs broke away from the SFL to form the new SPL, and so the original trophy was instead given to the winners of the second tier.
-Hibs were the first club to receive the trophy as second tier winners in 1999, a tradition which has now continued to the present day.
+This was the last season of the original SFL, before 10 clubs broke away to form the new SPL, and so the original trophy was kept by the SFL and given to the winners of the second tier instead.
+Hibs were the first club to receive the trophy as second tier winners in 1999, a tradition which has now continued to the present day in the SPFL, after the SFL and SPL merged in 2013/14.

 FALKIRK ABSENCE ENDED